 Applications should be e-mailed or sent to: Judith Barton, Department Assistant, Political Science Department, 406 Jefferson Academic Center.

 (Please note that graduating seniors are not eligible for this Award.)

 The Lois and Robert Green UDSC Summer Internship provides funding for a student completing an internship as an assistant to a city official and is open to all continuing undergraduates.
 The award provides up to $2,800 in funding.

 The application deadline is mid-February.
 Contact Rachel Levitt, undergraduate program coordinator, for more information.

-The application deadline is late January.
+The application deadline is February 12, 2019.
 Contact Robert Johnston, director of The George Perkins Marsh Institute, for more information.

 The Peter J. Condakes Research Fellowship funds summer research with a geography faculty member and is open to geography majors.
 The award provides up to $1,500 in funding.

 The deadline is in mid-March.
-Contact Colleen Dolan for more information.
+Contact Rachel Levitt for more information.

 The Student Sustainability Fund funds student-designed and student-led sustainability-based research projects at Clark.
 Applications are open to undergraduates and funding varies.